heroku/sudo-sandwich/README.md

 heroku config:set ENCRYPTION_KEY=<value-from-securerandom> --app your-app-slug
 ```

+You'll also need to set the encryption key for local development.
+Make sure you've run `bin/setup` and edit `.env`
+'s `ENCRYPTION_KEY` field.

 Once you've completed the above, you should be ready to push the manifest to the Heroku API.
 First, make sure that you've signed up at the [Partner Portal](https://addons-next.heroku.com) as an Add-on Partner.
 Then push your manifest up to the server:

 ```